michael-milette/moodle-filter_filtercodes/README.md

 ### UI Elements

 * {coursecards}: (ALPHA) Display available courses as cards.
 Has only been tested on Front Page.
+* {coursecards id}: (ALPHA) Same as {coursecards} but you can specify the top level category ID number to be displayed.
 * {courseprogress}: (ALPHA) Displays course progress status in words.
 Only works within a course.
 * {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
 Only works within a course.
 * {categorycards}: (ALPHA) Display top level categories as cards.
 Has only been tested on Front Page.